 How will my compensation be paid to me?

-Personal injury compensation can either be paid out as a lump sum or through interim payments, where it’s agreed that you’ll get an advance on part of your final settlement to help you pay for necessary expenses, like home adaptations and medical care.
+Compensation for serious injury claims can either be paid out as a lump sum or through interim payments, where it’s agreed that you’ll get an advance on part of your final settlement to help you pay for necessary expenses, like home adaptations and medical care.